 This stunning art museum houses a collection of 35,000 pieces from around the world.
-The museum is home to the largest floor mosaic in the US.
+Most notably, the museum is home to the largest floor mosaic in the US.
 The medieval stained glass is absolutely stunning.

-Walking around looking at the impressive collection in a quiet, classy atmosphere is the perfect weekend activity.
+Walking around looking at the impressive collection in a quiet, classy environment is the perfect weekend date activity.
 This art museum is a surprising gem in the city of Worcester, definitely one not to be missed!

 9. Take a Mahi Mahi Harbor cruise in Salem

 24 Congress St - Pickering Wharf Marina, , 01970